 Bikroy is one of the methodical and fast-growing startups in Dhaka’s sluggish ecommerce industry.
-The leader in classified marketplace space is a master of execution and has quietly transformed its mostly free platform into a paid, money generating one over the past one and half years without losing much.
+The leader in the classified marketplace space is a master of execution and has quietly transformed its mostly free platform into a paid, money-generating one over the past one and half years without losing much.
 Today, the company attracts millions of traffic and now hosts over 125k ads.

 Initially, Bikroy was quite aggressive in marketing.
-It spent without restraint during its early days only to slowly curb and channel those marketing budget towards more revenue generating direction.
+It spent without restraint during its early days only to slowly curb and channel those marketing budgets towards the more revenue-generating direction.

 To accelerate its revenue-generating effort, the company has introduced a myriad of products and services.
 From a purely C2C marketplace, it has gradually turned itself into an effective platform for small B2B players.

 Today, a significant percentage of its revenue comes from these B2B users who pay a monthly membership fee to the company.
 From both technology and strategic points of view, there are tons of lessons to learn from Bikroy on how to gradually grow vertical after vertical and make money as you go.